-Due to its highly addictive nature, Ativan should only be used under the supervision of a doctor.
+Due to its highly addictive nature, Ativan should only be used under the supervision of a doctor and as prescribed.
 Generally, Ativan is only recommended for short-term use given the risk of physical and psychological dependence.

-Most severe side effects associated with Ativan use occur with high doses.
+Most severe side effects associated with Ativan use occur with high doses or when the drug is mixed with other central nervous system depressants such as alcohol or Opioids.
 Dangerous side effects of Ativan abuse can include:

 - Respiratory depression

 - Memory impairment